RetroDECK/ES-DE/INSTALL-DEV.md

 ES-DE automatically identifies and excludes MAME BIOS and device files, as well as translating the short MAME ROM names to their full game names.
 This is done using information from the MAME driver file shipped with the official MAME distribution.
 The file needs to be converted to an internal format used by ES-DE as the original file is huge and most of the information is not required.

 To get hold of the driver file, go to [https://www.mamedev.org/release.php](https://www.mamedev.org/release.php) and select the Windows version, but only download the driver information in XML format and not MAME itself.
-This file will be named something like `mame0226lx.zip` and unzipping it will give you a file name such as `mame0226.xml`.
+This file will be named something like `mame0226lx.zip` and unzipping it will give you a filename such as `mame0226.xml`.

 Move the XML driver file to the resources/MAME directory and then convert it to the ES-DE internal files: